-As shown in the accompanying financial statements, the Company incurred a net loss of \$178,520 during the three-months ended May 31, 2007 and has an accumulated deficit of \$3,605,532.
-Additionally, for the three-months ending May 31, 2007, the Company had working capital of \$77,221.
+As shown in the accompanying financial statements, the Company incurred a net profit of \$54,367 during the three-months ended August 31, 2007, a net loss of \$124,153 for the six months ended August 31, 2007 and has an accumulated deficit of \$3,555,165.
+Additionally, for the three-months ending August 31, 2007, the Company had working capital of \$132,475.
 The Company is seeking to raise additional working capital through debt or equity channels and is working with outside distributors to increase its market share in the European and U.S. markets for its products.
-However, even if the Company does raise capital through debt or equity channels or increases its sales through new strategies, there can be no assurance that the net proceeds of the capital raised or the revenue generated from the new marketing strategies will be sufficient to enable it to develop business to a level where it will generate profits and cash flows from operations.
+However, even if the Company does raise capital through debt or equity channels and continues to increase its sales through its new strategies, there can be no assurance that the net proceeds of the capital raised or that the revenues generated from the new marketing initiatives will continue to grow at a rate sufficient to enable it to reach a level where it will generate continued profits and cash flows from operations.

-These matters raise substantial doubt about the Company's ability to continue as a going concern.
+These matters raise "substantial doubt" about the Company's ability to continue as a going concern.
 However, the accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 These financial statements do not include any adjustments relating to the recovery of the recorded assets or the classification of the liabilities that might be necessary should the Company be unable to continue as a going concern.